zzzprojects/docs/entityframework-classic.net/pages/features/query-filter.md

 ```
 Try it: [NET Core](https://dotnetfiddle.net/g1XRz1) | [NET Framework](https://dotnetfiddle.net/aDsTWW)

-The filter is applied in the database and application side:
+The filter is applied on the database side and application side:
 - **Database side**: Whenever possible, the filter is applied in the SQL query.
 - **Application side**: The filter is always applied to the query result.

-This feature allows to exclude or include specific entities to handle scenarios such as:
+This feature allows you to exclude or include specific entities to handle scenarios such as:
 - [Soft Delete](#soft-delete)
 - [Multi-Tenancy](#multi-tenancy)
 - [Logical Data Partitioning](#logical-data-partitioning)